'Fake News': Provocative billboard claims the Gospel isn't

-Church is the latest institution to be affixed with the "fake news" label, but the appellation is not coming from the president of the United States or his right-wing supporters.
+To the faithful, it’s a road sign on the highway to hell.

-No, this salvo comes from the American Atheists, which has continued an annual tradition by putting up billboards in Albuquerque, New Mexico and Dallas-Ft.
-Worth, Texas last week that state “Just Skip Church… It’s All Fake News” alongside an image of the Christian nativity scene.
+The American Atheists group has continued an annual tradition by putting up billboards in Albuquerque, New Mexico, and Dallas-Fort Worth, Texas, that state “Just Skip Church… It’s All Fake News” alongside an image of the Christian nativity scene.

 An attempt to put up two of the same signs in Oklahoma was stymied by the billboard company.